 Organising such events is hard work, but the satisfaction and enjoyment our Block Representatives gain from helping JETs get together and have new experiences is worth the effort!

-Overall, serving on AJET is a great experience and gives you a totally new perspective on Japan and the JET Programme.
+Overall, serving on AJET is a great experience and gives you an entirely new perspective on Japan and the JET Programme.
 For many council members, the experience transforms their entire JET experience.

 Overall, volunteering your time to serve your JET community is an admirable and positive endeavour.
 Please keep everything that we have outlined above in mind as you make your final decision to apply.
 We look forward to receiving your platform and application!